Lyam0udi/discussion-ligne/README.md

 # Desktop Chat Application
 ##### This work is a kind of an online basic chat desktop application, it contains a server as it can have several clients.
+Based on C#.
 ##### NB : The server must be run first, then we will have the right to run any number of clients.

 # Tools